Ford Motor Company Spelling Bee

 Saturday, March 14, 2020

 The Ford Motor Company Kentucky Derby Festival Spelling Bee showcases Kentucky and Southern Indiana’s top spellers in a suspenseful competition that leaves only one standing.
 To advance to this event, students must first win their county competition.
-The top five finishers receive savings bonds from the Kentucky Derby Festival Foundation, while the overall champion gets to ride on the Winner’s Float in the Republic Bank Pegasus® Parade.
+The top five finishers receive savings bonds from the Kentucky Derby Festival Foundation, while the overall champion gets to ride on the Winner’s Float in the Pegasus® Parade.

 Studying for the Spelling Bee?
 Download the Official Spelling Study Guide HERE!